-- (b) A project that otherwise meets the criteria set forth in subdivision (a) is not exempt from CEQA if any of the following occur: - (1) There is a reasonable possibility that the project will have a project-specific, significant effect on the environment due to unusual circumstances. - (2) Substantial changes with respect to the circumstances under which the project is being undertaken that are related to the project have occurred since community-level environmental review was certified or adopted. - (3) New information becomes available regarding the circumstances under which the project is being undertaken and that is related to the project that was not known and could not have been known at the time that community-level environmental review was certified or adopted.
+(b) A project that otherwise meets the criteria set forth in subdivision (a) is not exempt from CEQA if any of the following occur: (1) There is a reasonable There are no unusual circumstances associated with this project. possibility that the project will have a project-specific, significant effect on the environment due to unusual circumstances.
+(2) Substantial changes with No substantial changes have occurred. respect to the circumstances under which the project is being undertaken that are related to the project have No new information has become available. occurred since community-level environmental review was certified or adopted.
+(3) New information becomes available regarding the circumstances under which the project is being undertaken and that is related to the project that was not known and could not have been known at the time that community-level environmental review was certified or adopted.